Vermilion River (Ohio): History

 [source, Diary (1787–1791) of David Zeisberger, (publ.1885 by Robert Clarke and Co., Cinti.)]

-The prior spelling for this river was "Vermillion" (double 'L') until about the end of the 19th-century, when the double 'L' was dropped, reportedly due to the spelling conflict with nearby Ashland County's township of 'Vermillion' (which is not upon this river).
-But an urban-myth circulating in the city of Vermilion in the early 1970s claims that the name "Vermillion" lost its second 'L' because it was more expensive to paint two L's on the water tower.
+The prior spelling for this river was "Vermillion" (double 'L') until about the end of the 19th century, when the double 'L' was dropped, reportedly due to the spelling conflict with nearby Ashland County's township of 'Vermillion' (which is not upon this river).
+That said, an urban legend circulating in the city of Vermilion since the early 1970s claims that the town of Vermillion lost its second 'L' because it was more expensive to paint two L's on the water tower.

-Although the Geographic Names Server also listed (erroneously) the "River en Grys" as an alternate name for the Vermilion River and also (erroneously) for the Black River, but actually that name ("Riviere en Grys") was originally intended for what is now called Beaver Creek, which is in between these two rivers.
-[The "Riviere en Grys" appears on Hutchins 1778 map, east of the "Vermillion River" and west of the "Reneshoua"(the Black River).]
+The Geographic Names Server also lists (erroneously) "River en Grys" as an alternate name for the Vermilion River as well as the Black River.
+In actuality, the name "Riviere en Grys" was originally intended for what is now called Beaver Creek, which is in between these two rivers.
+[The "Riviere en Grys" appears on Hutchins 1778 map, east of the "Vermillion River" and west of the "Reneshoua" (the Black River).]